The crucial differences between omnichannel and multichannel

 Companies must go above and beyond to meet the rising expectations their customer have ensuring that they are always looking ahead in order to exploit innovative opportunities.
 The research conducted by Imperial Consulting Group, found that organisations that go the extra mile to make the customers life easier, will be rewarded.

-Special thanks to the Imperial College Strategic Marketing Consulting Group for sharing their research findings with us: Mayssa Abed, Irene Casaburi, Salma Gaber, Shay Khosrowshahi, Devora Mateeva and Karim Mamlouk.
+Special thanks to the team at Imperial College Strategic Marketing Consulting Group for sharing their research findings with us: Mayssa Abed, Irene Casaburi, Salma Gaber, Shay Khosrowshahi, Devora Mateeva and Karim Mamlouk.